 ECS First Year Experience

 Welcome to the College of Engineering and Computer Science (ECS) at California State University, Fullerton!
-Your first year as an ECS student is an important one in which you have opportunities to make new friends, learn more about majors, join student organizations and participate in events across campus.
-Learning to manage all your new responsibilites, courses and activites can be a difficult trantion for many first year students.
-As such, this section of the ECS website is dedicated to providing important information related to your first year success.
+Your first year as an ECS student is an important one in which you have opportunities to make new friends, learn more about majors, join student organizations and participate in events across the college and campus.
+Learning to manage all your new responsibilities, courses and activities can be a difficult transition for many first-year students.
+As such, this section of the ECS website is dedicated to providing important information related to your first-year success.

 You will find information on:

 - Student involvement and enrichment opportunities via TitanLink including events, organizations and news articles

 - Support & Services including scholarships and tutoring information

 Please use this as a guide and resource while navigating your first year as an ECS student.